fenomas/param-enveloper/README.md

 ```

 The second call to `startEnvelope` calculates what value the param is
-scheduled to have at `releaseTime` and edits the current envelope so as to
+scheduled to have at `releaseTime` and edits the current envelope to
-end cleanly at that value.
-Thus the subsequent release ramp runs without discontinuities, even if the release happened during the attack ramp or whatever.
+end at that value.
+This way any subsequent automation happens without discontinuities, even if a release happens during the attack ramp or whatever.

 ## Usage